chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_admin_ha_scenario_1and2.rst

     0: cs:WFConnection ro:Primary/Unknown ds:UpToDate/DUnknown C r-----
         ns:5205048 nr:64 dw:1466728 dr:4180125 al:354 bm:261 lo:1667 pe:0 ua:0 ap:1665 ep:1 wo:b oos:361540

-When the disks return to a synced state, that field will return to 0.
-While the Secondary is syncing, you’ll see a status about the syncing process on both hosts:
+When the disks return to a synced state, that field will return to ``0``.
+While the secondary is syncing, status about the syncing process will be shown for both hosts.
+For the secondary, something like the following:

-Secondary syncing:

 .. code-block:: bash